Purchase Orders Overview

 Fields:

-If sending to multiple recipients, ensure to add each email address to its own line.
+If sending to multiple recipients, be sure to add each email address to its own line.

 Figure 1.12.1.0